Reverend Roger Kay (Rector)

 Between 2009 and 2011 David was Assistant Chorus Master at the Sydney Philharmonia Choirs where, in 2010, he travelled with them back to London to conduct them in Evensongs at Westminster Abbey and St. Paul's Cathedral as part of their tour engagements.

 David was formerly Musical Director of Coro Innominata and works in Sydney as a freelance musician.
 He holds both a MMus in Musicology and a research MMus, both from UNSW.
 David studied for his doctorate at the Sydney Conservatorium of Music.

 David is married to Sarah and they have two young daughters, Giselle and Molly.

-Pauline is the friendly voice on the telephone at St Anne's and is here four mornings per week.
-The rest of her time is taken up with her family - she and her husband, Shenan, have a daughter named Annika.
+Davina is the friendly voice on the telephone at St. Anne's and is here every morning on weekdays.
+The rest of her time is taken up with her family.